input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-2.md

             --out-file txout
 ```

-   You will need to give the correct Network Magic Id for the Testnet, as supplied by IOHK in the Genesis file (e.g. 42).
+You will need to give the correct Network Magic Id for the Testnet, as supplied in the Genesis file (e.g. 42).

 5. Submit your transaction to the Blockchain: